pulumi/pulumi-awsx/nodejs/awsx/ecs/README.md

 However, `image` is far more flexible than that.
 Beyond just accepting a string a [ContainerImageProvider](https://github.com/pulumi/pulumi-awsx/blob/8d651854ba3821644eabff66c0f6fe6d85e61160/nodejs/awsx/ecs/container.ts#L188) can also be provided.
 Instances of this interface can be used to dynamically compute and pass in an ECR repository path.
 Pulumi provides several convenient ways to do this.

-For example `fromPath` will run a Docker build in that path, push the result up to an ECR repository, and then pass the repostory path to the container:
+For example `fromPath` will run a Docker build in that path, push the result up to an ECR repository, and then pass the repository path to the container:

 ```ts
 const task = new awsx.ecs.FargateTaskDefinition("task", {